Self Help Graphics & Art

-Self-Help Graphics & Art, Inc. is a community arts center with a mix Beaux-Arts and vernacular architecture in East Los Angeles, California, United States.
-The building was built in 1927, and was designed by Postle & Postle.
-Formed during the cultural renaissance that accompanied the Chicano Movement, Self Help, as it is sometimes called, was one of the primary centers that incubated the nascent Chicano art movement, and remains important in the Chicano art movement, as well as in the greater Los Angeles community, today.
-SHG also hosts musical and other performances, and organizes Los Angeles's annual Day of the Dead festivities.
-Throughout its history, the organization has worked with well-known artists in the Los Angeles area such as Los Four and the East Los Streetscapers, but it has focused primarily on training and giving exposure to young and new artists, many of whom have gone on to national and international prominence.
+Self Help Graphics & Art, Inc. is a community arts center in East Los Angeles, California, United States.
+Established in 1970, Self Help Graphics served as a critical locus of activity during the Chicano art movement and is a center for Chicano and Latino artistic production.
+SHG is most well-known for organizing annual Day of the Dead festivities, in addition to hosting exhibitions and musical performances.
+Throughout its history, the organization has worked with well-known artists in the Los Angeles area such as Barbara Carrasco, Los Four, the East Los Streetscapers, and Shizu Saldamando.